slatedocs/slate/source/includes/administration/_notification_categories.md

 Optional Query Parameters | &nbsp;
 ---------- | -----------
 `organization_id`<br/>*UUID* | The id of the organization we wish to display notification categories for.
-When left blank, the current user's notification categories will be shown.
+If not provided, the current user's organization id will be used.
 `language`<br/>*UUID* | Language of the notification categories.
-Values expected are of the form : "en" or "fr" as opposed to "english" or "french".
+Values expected are of the form : "en", "fr" or "es as opposed to "English", "French", or "Spanish".

 Attributes | &nbsp;
 ---------- | -----------